Wild Service Trees & Redwings

 Although poorly shaped, these edge trees are probably genetically very similar to the better trees inside the woodland.
 Their poor shape is simply due to the unfavourable environmental conditions on the woodland edge.
 For this reason I collect berries from these edge trees when they are available.
 Whenever there is a good crop of berries on a wild service tree within woodland, I lay nets under the tree in October and wait for the berries to fall.

-In early October the berries are very hard and clay coloured, but in late October the berries suddenly turn squidgy and at the same time change to a wine red colour.
+In early October the berries are very hard and olive coloured, but in late October the berries suddenly turn squidgy and at the same time change to a wine red colour.
 Unfortunately, most of these ripe berries cling resolutely to the tree, any berries that do fall to the ground immediately get eaten by mice which eat the seeds and discard the pulp.
 Meanwhile my nets fill with autumn leaves.

 By early November there is still a good crop of berries on the trees, but also a quiet flock of 20 or so redwings gorging themselves before flying off to another bit of woodland to roost.
 Within a week the trees have been stripped and I have a net full of wet leaves.
+Mice have eaten holes through my net.

 Seed dispersal of the wild service tree is very closely matched to the autumn migration of redwings.

-• The berries are hard and inedible until late October when the redwings arrive.
+- The berries are hard and inedible until late October when the redwings arrive.

-• The change in edibility is advertised by the change in colour.
+- The change in edibility is advertised by the change in colour.

-• Berries seldom fall to the ground.
+- Berries seldom fall to the ground.
 If they do the seeds are immediately eaten by rodents and have no chance of germinating.

-• Redwings travel in small flocks.
+- Redwings travel in small flocks.
 During migration they often roost in woodland several miles from their feeding sites.
 Here they defecate on the woodland floor, ideal for the germination of tree seeds.

 Wild service trees are found singly or in small clonal groups in ancient semi natural woodlands throughout western and southern Europe.
 Their distribution is closely matched to the winter distribution of redwings.
 This is an example of a relationship between a species of tree and a species of bird which is of mutual benefit.
 But the relationship is in no way an equal one.